NVIDIA/framework-reproducibility/doc/d9m/README.md

 has required significant additional software development effort in the deep learning frameworks to provide this functionality.

-MYTH: **"Setting the seeds is not enough, so there must be a seed somewhere
+MYTH: **"I already set all the seeds I know about, but there is still
-      that's not getting set."**
+         nondeterminism, so there must be another seed somewhere that isn't getting set."**

 FACT: This is an extension of the previous assumption that obtaining determinism is only about setting seeds.
 After setting all the seeds,